cyanidesayonara/cyanidesayonara.github.io/content/portfolio/en/index.md

-Yet on that fateful first day, as I was staying up till the wee hours piecing together a silly <a href="https://scratch.mit.edu/projects/164378114/">basketball game</a> with an educational, Lego-like programming language called Scratch, I'd already decided what I wanted to do next in my life.
+Yet on that fateful first day, as I was staying up till the wee hours piecing together a silly <a href="https://scratch.mit.edu/projects/164378114/">basketball game</a> with an educational, Lego-like programming language called Scratch, I'd already decided what I wanted to do next.

+Event though the road to being employable seemed long and hard, I hadn't had this much fun studying in a long time.

 So, after devouring the course and teaching myself through various means for a little under two years, I finally found my first coding gig in the spring of 2019.
-Hired as a consultant, I've since had the pleasure of working on different projects for a total of two and a half years now.
+Working as a consultant, I've since had the chance to work on few different projects for a total of two and a half years now.

 At work I've mostly written Python, Java and JavaScript, in no particular order.
-On my own time I like to experiment and learn new stuff; most recently I've been reading up with a lot of enthusiasm about Android development with Kotlin and Flutter.
+On my own time I like to experiment and learn new stuff; most recently I've been reading up with a lot of excitement about Android development with Kotlin and Flutter.

 ***